Quite a show: Zags stay undefeated with 85-66 win over USC - WHIZ News

 He was replaced by Tony Henderson, but there was no heavy lifting for the backup.

-USC didn’t get closer than 16 in the second half, and though their intensity wandered at times, there was never any doubt the Zags would be returning to the Final Four for the first time since 2017.
+USC didn’t get closer than 16 in the second half, and though their intensity wandered at times, there was never any doubt the Zags would be returning to Lucas Oil Stadium later this week, two wins away from perfection.

 More AP college basketball: https://apnews.com/hub/College-basketball and http://www.twitter.com/AP_Top25